 The best titles to use are those that state clearly the content or purpose of the paper.
 The National Archives strongly advises that the terms ‘green paper’ or ‘white paper’ are not used within the title.
 This is because these terms do not have any formal definition in the context of official publications and their use may lead to confusion.

 While decisions about the design of Command Papers are left to the originating government organisation, you must follow some standard format and styling requirements so that the papers can be laid before Parliament.

-Command Papers are A4 (297x210mm) portrait, although they may include landscape maps or diagrams may be included.
-They have a title page (page 1) including:
+Command Papers are A4 (297x210mm) portrait, although landscape maps or diagrams may be included.
+They also have a title page (page 1) which has: